Updated March 31, 2026

 - Workers' compensation is required in New Jersey for businesses with 1+ employees, with exemptions listed for sole proprietors and partners.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office and studio space negotiations.
+- Most commercial leases in New Jersey require proof of general liability coverage, which can affect office and studio space negotiations.

 - Engineering firm insurance requirements in New Jersey often vary by client contract, project type, and whether professional liability insurance for engineers must be shown before work starts.